ayushnangia/roselora/README.md

 - `-m`: LLM to edit.
 Only support `llama2` (LLaMA-2-7b-Chat).

-We have set default parameters in the bash file, so only parameters that need specification are needed to be provided.
-If none of them need change, simply call `bash run_zsre.sh`.
+We have set default parameters in the bash file, so you can provide only parameters that need change.
+To use default setting, simply call `bash run_zsre.sh`.